mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/features/mythic-skyrim-framework.md

 <span class="label label-warning">WIP</span>

+## Overview

+This page serves as a user reference for the various tools and other useful features included with {{ site.skyrim-project }}.

 ## Tools

 In addition to the required Mod Organizer 2 application, {{ site.skyrim-project }} comes packaged with a full suite of modding tools.
 These tools are added for user convenience and knowledge of their functionality is not required to play {{ site.skyrim-project }}.
 In the rare case where a user may need to use one of these tools to adjust settings during installation or setup, instructions will be provided.